Dolphin School Ltd is the proprietor and responsible for the governance of the School. The Chair of Directors is Saul Follett.

-The Board of Advisors meets half termly and is responsible for overseeing the well-being of the school.
+The Advisory Board is responsible for overseeing the well-being of the school.
 It looks at all aspects of school life and is responsible for the appointment of the Head.

 Dolphin’s Advisors come from a variety of backgrounds, including business and education, several of whom are former pupils or parents at the school.
 All are deeply committed to the school’s continuing success and maintain regular contact with staff, pupils and the parent community.

 Board of Advisors